kpocza/LoWe/README.md

-# Firefox on Window Maker on X.Org on Bash on Ubuntu on Window
+# Firefox on Window Maker on X.Org on Bash on Ubuntu on Windows

 With LoWe it's possible to run X programs without employing any third-party X servers.